Two dead, two injured in Gordon Town shooting

 At the same time, she said it was too early in the investigations to confirm if the shootings were gang-related.

-Jamaica has recorded 527 murders since May 22, but Lindsay said security the forces are committed to reducing violence throughout the country by “apprehending persons, charging them and putting them before the court”.
+Jamaica has recorded 527 murders up to May 22, but Lindsay said security the forces are committed to reducing violence throughout the country by “apprehending persons, charging them and putting them before the court”.

 In addition, she said while it is unacceptable that the country continues to record a high number of crimes annually, the level of murders have been consistently high for the past 20 years and there's no significant change in comparison to last year.